Lee-W/main-blog/content/posts/tech/2024/7-airflow-start-execution-directly-from-trigger-instead-of-going-into-wroker.md

 Tags: Airflow, Airflow 2.10, Triggerer
 Slug: starts-execution-directly-from-triggerer-without-going-to-worker
 Authors: Wei Lee
+Series: What If...?
+Running Airflow Tasks without the workers

 A few weeks ago, I submitted [#38674](https://github.com/apache/airflow/pull/38674) to [airflow](https://github.com/apache/airflow) to Airflow, which was later selected as the PR of the month.
 (Thanks, Kaxil, for the nomination!)